loopier/animatron-godot3/README.md

 ## What is it?

-**Animatron** is an experimental environment that enables creation of "visual poetry," in the form of animations and images, created in real-time through live coding.
+**Animatron** is an experimental environment (very much "work in progress") that enables creation of "visual poetry," in the form of animations and images, created in real-time through live coding.
 It implemented using the open-source [Godot engine](https://godotengine.org/), and communicates with any "client" application or live coding language &mdash; such as [SuperCollider](https://supercollider.github.io/) &mdash; via the network, using the Open Sound Control (OSC) protocol.